Bashirkhalil/Bashirkhalil/README.md

 - 👋 Hi, I’m @Bashirkhalil Eshak AHmed
-- 👀 I’m an Android developer with java - Kotlin - Flutter
+- 👀 I’m an Software Engineer at with java - Kotlin
 - 🌱 I’m currently learning advanced anderoid for creating hight quality product .
 - 💞️ I’m looking to collaborate on kafka and socket.io infrastructure  .
 - 📫 How to reach me via Linkedin Account